Li Auto Inc. (LI) Shares Up Despite Recent Market Volatility - News Heater

 LI’s Market Performance

-LI stock saw an increase of 0.79% in the past week, with a monthly gain of 11.90% and a quarterly increase of 67.87%.
-The volatility ratio for the week is 2.93%, and the volatility levels for the last 30 days are 2.98% for Li Auto Inc. (LI).
-The simple moving average for the past 20 days is 6.58% for LI’s stock, with a 57.15% simple moving average for the past 200 days.
+LI stock saw an increase of 15.55% in the past week, with a monthly gain of 21.81% and a quarterly increase of 83.82%.
+The volatility ratio for the week is 4.37%, and the volatility levels for the last 30 days are 3.47% for Li Auto Inc. (LI).
+The simple moving average for the last 20 days is 15.48% for LI stock, with a simple moving average of 72.11% for the last 200 days.

 Analysts’ Opinion of LI